kernel8liang/isync/README.md

 the principle is simple. use git to control the deploy, every time you make a modification，use git to record which file has been modified. ssh to the remote machines, pull these changes.

-where three steps to do so.
+there three steps to do so.

 1, save the origin .git file in your project to ./origin_back, when your project inblude other projects as submodule, .git in the submodule will be save to ./origin_back_submoduleName recursively, this is done by paser the .gitmodules file recursively.
 Then move deploy .git into the project root directory, and fllow "git add", "git push";